healthcare

 The Bottom Line

 With 44% AI exposure but only 34% automation risk, OHS specialists face a future where AI handles the desk work and they handle the real world.
 The profession is not shrinking -- it is evolving toward a model where technology amplifies human judgment rather than replacing it.
+The specialists who lean into the technology and develop expertise in emerging-risk industries will see their value grow.
+The specialists who treat AI as a threat rather than a tool will fall behind.

 Explore the full data for Occupational Health and Safety Specialists to see detailed automation metrics and career projections.